Nonparametric Identification of First-Price Auction with Unobserved Competition: A Density Discontinuity Framework: Introduction

+Last, participation is a parameter of interest in itself.
+As noted by Bulow and Klemperer (1996), increasing competitive participation would yield higher seller expected revenues than choosing an optimal reserve price under the symmetric independent private value paradigm.
+In our setup, the number of active buyers is viewed as a latent random variable which can vary across auctions.
+Estimating its distribution and comparing it with the observed number of bids when available may be useful to detect participation anomalies.

+\paragraph{Baseline model.} Under the independent private value paradigm, buyers bid below their private values.
+The mechanism of the Bayesian Nash equilibrium implies in turn that the bid probability density function (pdf hereafter) is positive throughout its support, illustrating the attractiveness of such profitable bids.
+As a consequence, the bid pdf is positive at its upper bound and zero thereafter, resulting in a discontinuity at this point.

-This paper therefore studies the identification of model primitives using only data on winning bids.
-Specifically, we develop a new approach for first-price auction model identification that exploits discontinuities in the density function of the winning bid.
+We develop a new approach for identification of first-price auction models that exploits associated discontinuities in the winning bid pdf.
 First, we identify the distribution of unknown competition.
 In particular, we build on an important restriction that first-price auction models impose on the data: the bid quantile function must be strictly increasing with respect to the number of bidders.
 Therefore, the upper boundary of the bid distribution, conditioning on the number of bidders, is strictly increasing, as well.
-We show that this creates discontinuities, or jumps, in the winning bid density function at these upper boundaries.
+As bid densities are discontinuous at these locations, this creates jumps at these upper boundaries in the winning bid pdf.
 A novel result of the paper is that these jumps identify the distribution of the number of bidders.

-Second, we identify the value distribution function by iteratively exploiting two equilibrium mappings relating the value and bid quantile functions.
-Based on the location of winning bid density discontinuities, we create a sequence of expanding quantile intervals over which the private value quantile is identified.
+Second, we identify the value distribution function by iteratively exploiting two equilibrium mappings that relate the value and bid quantile functions.
+Based on the location of the discontinuities in the winning bid density function, we create a sequence of expanding quantile intervals over which the private value quantile is identified.
 For every iteration, we start by identifying the bid quantile function in the most competitive auction, which has the largest number of bidders.
 This information can then be used to identify the value quantile function in the same quantile interval and further calculate the corresponding bid quantile for other competition levels.

-We then extend our results to endogenous participation due to the presence of a reserve price or entry cost.
-When active buyers observe the number of participants, identification extends naturally.
-On the other hand, identification fails due to a lack of discontinuity if active buyers cannot observe the number of participants.
-We restore identification assuming that the analyst can instrument for the reserve price or entry cost, as in Gentry and Li (2014).
-In addition, it is assumed that the analyst observes auctions where the object is not sold or there is only one participant.
-Identification is then established exploiting the simple binomial distribution of the number of bidders.